 Schizophrenia is a psychotic disorder that often begins in late adolescence or early adulthood.
-It is an illness of the that affects how a person perceives the world, thinks, and behaves.
+It is an illness of the brain that affects how a person perceives the world, thinks, and behaves.
 Many people confuse psychosis with violence but they are not the same thing.
 In fact, people with psychotic disorders like Schizophrenia are much more likely to be the victim of a crime than to commit one.
 Psychosis means “to break from reality,” and that’s exactly what Schizophrenia is – a mental disorder that causes the individual to have difficulty distinguishing what is real from what is not.
 Although Schizophrenia is a psychotic illness, psychosis can also occur in other mental disorders, such as: Bipolar Disorder, Depression, or as a result of drug ingestion or Substance Use Disorder.

-Individuals with schizophrenia experience these two categories of symptoms, plus many others.
+Individuals with Schizophrenia experience these two categories of symptoms, plus many others.
 These categories are symptoms based on problems with cognition (delusions) and problems with perceptions (hallucinations):

 Belief in something that is not true, even when confronted with proof.
 The most common delusions are related to persecution, grandiosity, religion, or jealousy.